oilulio/NoughtsAndCrosses/README.md

 User can play against the computer at four levels of computer skill; if requested, computer will explain its moves.

-Computer will also play agianst itself (WOPR mode).
+Computer will also play against itself (WOPR mode).
 In that case, X is the specified skill level and O is always Poor (random play).

 Results from random testing of at least 28,000 games, with X always Poor and O as selected, are: